-- Students have the right to file a complaint if the complaint cannot be resolved through the informal chain of command. - Any student who elects to pursue the complaint process must sequentially follow the steps of the process or the complaint will become invalid. - Confidential information will be disclosed on a need to know basis, which will be determined by the Assistant Dean Undergraduate Programs of AUSON. - Faculty committee members who are involved in the incident in which a complaint is filed must disqualify themselves.
+- Students have the right to file a complaint if the complaint cannot be resolved through the informal chain of command. - Any student who elects to pursue the complaint process must sequentially follow the steps of the process or the complaint will becomes invalid. - Confidential information will be disclosed on a need to know basis, which will be determined by the Dean of AUSON. - Faculty committee members who are involved in the incident in which a complaint is filed must disqualify themselves.